Frechmatz/cl-connect4/README.md

 ## Run the Web-Client

-The Web-Client communicates via a Web-Socket with its server, using the [[Connect Four Interface (CFI) specification](https://raw.github.com/frechmatz/connect4/master/doc/cfi-interface.txt)]
+The Web-Client communicates via a Web-Socket with its server, using the CFI protocol [[Connect Four Interface (CFI) specification](https://raw.github.com/frechmatz/connect4/master/doc/cfi-interface.txt)]

 Start the server:
 ```bash